clutterstack/where_machines/spec_to_options/lib/README.md

-# Ecto embedded schemas from a JSON OpenAPI spec
+# Ecto embedded schemas from a JSON OpenAPI spec (at least the Fly Machines one)

 Fair warning: This is spaghetti mixed with salad.
 I used Claude iteratively (plus ChatGPT and Gemini occasionally) to push my way through this. _Also,_ it wasn't made from first principles.
 Claude and I reverse-engineered a specific API's OpenAPI spec from [doc.machines.dev](https://docs.machines.dev), so who knows if it generalizes to any other API!

+Unless I go in and clean it up, it may be hard to learn from.

+## What it does (if it's working right)

+* Takes a filename where the JSON spec should be found, and an output directory name
+* For each component/schema it finds in the spec, writes a schema module file with an embedded schema and changeset into the specified output directory.

 ## Usage